P-William/COMP72070_Sec1_Group1_Server/docs/websockets/websockets.md

 - Return Definition: [here](https://github.com/P-William/COMP72070_Sec1_Group1_Server/tree/main/accord-api/src/main/java/com/group11/accord/api/message/Message.java)

 So that means the full URL for a new message will be `wss://accord-api.the-hero.dev/message/new/{serverId}/{channelId}`

 (any {variables} will be replaced with actual values when making the request)

+Note: Yes that means you will have to subscribe to each channel individually.
+This is for security, permissions, and to prevent unnecessary data transfer.
+But you can seasily subscribe to a list of servers or channels based on the returns you get from the REST API (use a for loop lol).

 ## Our App